RDFLib/pyLODE/supermodel.md

 The `supermodel` mode reads a file and must contain either an `owl:Ontology` instance or a `prof:Profile` instance.

 With an `owl:Ontology` instance, pyLODE produces an output that is largely the same as the `ontpub` mode but with all of the benefits of the additional functionality added in the `supermodel` mode.

+- Customising labels and the ordering of things via a `lode:config` resource
+- Adding images and example text using the Exemplification Ontology
+- Class properties described using various methods such as schema `domainIncludes` and `rangeIncludes` and also using SHACL class and property shapes.
+- Local anchor tags based on the resource's IRI for easier persistent identifier redirection rules
+- Interpret vocabulary bindings

 ### Multi-part models (Supermodels)